-The vast canvas of an oratorio that begins with the turn from Winter to Spring, and progresses through Summer, Autumn, and Winter, The Seasons, by Joseph Haydn, expands this Sunday’s Philadelphia Orchestra in Concert broadcast to three hours, from 1 to 4 PM.
+The vast canvas of an oratorio that begins with the turn from Winter to Spring, and progresses through Summer, Autumn, and Winter, The Seasons, by Joseph Haydn, expands this Sunday, June 30th's Philadelphia Orchestra in Concert broadcast on WRTI 90.1 to three hours, from 1 to 4 PM.

 WRTI's Susan Lewis speaks with Joe Miller, director of choral activities at Westminster Choir College.